Get new similar jobs by email for

 You must have the Right to Work in the UK.

 Country Court Care is a family run business.
 Since 1983 the family have been running award winning care services, which consistently exceed industry standards.
 Our philosophy is ‘our residents and their families are at the heart of everything we do’.
 We are a nationally based care group operating services for elderly people in a range of specialist areas, such as nursing, dementia and residential care.
-Currently operating 29 care homes; the company has ambitious growth plans with plans in place to acquire further homes by the end of 2017/18.
-The group cares for over 1,000 elderly people across the UK as well as employing over 1,200 people.
+Currently operating 29 care homes with new homes being built and which will be opened over the next 18 months.
+The company has ambitious growth plans with plans in place to acquire further homes by the end of 2018.
+The group cares for over 1,000 elderly people across the UK as well as employing over 1,000 people.

 Passionate about making lives better, every decision we make is because we care.
 It’s why we inspire and support our carers to put our residents’ wellbeing at the heart of everything they do.